Skip to main content

 Why do I need a separate exporter?

 Varnish stores statistics in shared memory (VSM), not over HTTP.
 The prometheus_varnish_exporter reads VSM counters and translates them to Prometheus format.
-There is no built-in Prometheus or OpenTelemetry endpoint in Varnish.
+Varnish has no built-in Prometheus or OpenTelemetry endpoint.

 Does this work in Kubernetes?